-Fig. 44 (top left) shows two metameric test colours which are scanned by a laser scanner, a broad band scanner, and an ideal scanner with CIE sensitivities.
+Fig. 44 (top left) shows two metameric test colours which are scanned by a laser scanner and a broad band scanner.
 The scanner values are usually normalized for the white paper to r=g=b=1.

 Depending on the type of scanner the two colours no. 1 and 2 in Fig. 44 (top left) produce usually two different rgb data sets.
 However, the two colours appear equal for the CIE- illuminant D65 and they have equal CIE-XYZ data.